-If you just can’t wait until December, the city also hosts its annual Christmas Tree Lighting Ceremony on Nov.
-26 at 5p.m.
+If you just can’t wait until December, the city also hosts its annual Christmas Tree Lighting Ceremony in late November.

-Here is a list of some of this year’s options:
+Here is a list of some of popular options:

-- Downtown Denver – 9 News Parade of Lights: Friday, Dec.
-2 at 8p.m. & Saturday, Dec.
-3 at 6p.m.
-(Grandstand seats are available for $19 if you want an up-close view in front of the colorfully lit City & County Building)
+- Downtown Denver – 9 News Parade of Lights.
+(Grandstand seats are available for $19 if you want an up-close view in front of the colorfully lit City & County Building).

-- Golden – Olde Golden Christmas Parades: the first three Saturdays in December at 10:30a.m.
-(The city also hosts a Candlelight Walk on Dec.
-2 at 6:30p.m.)
+- Golden – Olde Golden Christmas Parades (The city also hosts a Candlelight Walk in December)

 3. Cut Down Your Own Tree

 Why buy a tree from a lot when you could experience the excitement of cutting it down on your own!
 The U.S. forest service has a list of designated places where you are allowed to cut down your own Colorado Christmas tree and drag it back to your car.
 Most sites require a permit (usually around $10) and a car with four-wheel drive.
 However, you could also go to a tree farm if you don’t have the right type of vehicle or miss the window to visit one of these areas.

 Just don’t forget to bring work gloves, a saw, and some blankets so you don’t get sap all over everything!
 And, depending on how late in the season you go, you may have slim pickings – but it is still a blast!